-- Receiving and issuing parts and materials. - Stockroom security. - Making necessary entries to assure computerized inventory control. - Recommending purchases for adequate inventory supply through timely notification of the Director of Procurement.
+- Receiving and issuing parts and materials and making necessary entries to assure computerized inventory control. - Stockroom security. - Recommending purchases for adequate inventory supply through timely notification of the Director of Procurement.

-Project Manager/Purchaser:
+Project Manager/End User

-- Making timely requests to procure goods and services and provide sufficient information to support the request, including formulation of specifications, performance security and termination provisions. - Ensure that purchase orders are properly authorized and signed. - Approving invoices/progress payments and certifying that work was actually performed and goods actually received in compliance with the terms of the contract documents.
-For single item purchase, this is done by the Project Manager signing the purchase order, and in the case of progress payments this is done by approval of Contractor invoices.
-Invoices shall be checked to ensure that listed rates and charges correspond with those set forth in the contractor's proposal, and are otherwise prudent and reasonable. - Notifying the Director of Procurement and the Ethics Officer of any real or suspected impermissible contact about a pending procurement.
+- Making timely requests to procure goods and services and provide sufficient information to support the request, including formulation of specifications, independent cost estimates and other supporting documents and information. - Approving invoices/progress payments and certifying that work was actually performed and goods actually received in compliance with the terms of the contract documents.
+For single item purchase, this is done by the Project Manager signing the purchase order, and in the case of progress payments this is done by approval of contractor invoices.
+Invoices shall be checked to ensure that listed rates and charges correspond with those set forth in the contractor's proposal and are otherwise prudent and reasonable. - Notifying the Director of Procurement and the Ethics Officer of any real or suspected impermissible contact about a pending procurement.

-New York State Comptroller:
+New York State Comptroller